TheBigRoomXXL/img-with-preview/README.md

 in the image elements where you want a preview.
 This does nothing in itself from a user perspective but it register the additional behavior.

-3. Then you can simply add a `src-fast` attribute to your image tag with like to a lower resolution image.
+3. Then you can simply add a `src-preview` attribute to your image tag with like to a lower resolution image.